Contact Us

 System testing begins with creating a detailed testing plan that outlines objectives, scope, success criteria, and responsibilities.
 This document ensures all QA team members follow the same approach.

-For example, in a healthcare management application, the plan might define goals such as verifying patient data accuracy across modules, testing user role restrictions, and ensuring compliance with HIPAA requirements.
+For example, in a healthcare management application, the plan might define goals such as verifying patient data accuracy across modules, testing user-role restrictions, and ensuring HIPAA compliance.

 Set up the testing environment